 Payment for parking is CREDIT CARD ONLY - CASH WILL NOT BE ACCEPTED.
 Visa, MC, Discover, and AmEx accepted.
 For more information about parking, see the Parking and Transportation website on Department Commencements here.
 Please note that the Economics Department does not manage any event parking.

 The Greek Theater is wheelchair accessible.
-Attendees who use wheelchairs or have limited mobility may be dropped off at the North Gate entrance via the wheelchair ramp in front of the Greek Theatre Ticket Office, or the wheelchair ramp at the South Gate entrance.
+Attendees who use wheelchairs or have limited mobility may be dropped off at the North Gate entrance via the wheelchair ramp in front of the Greek Theatre Ticket Office.
 Guests should arrive early to ensure seating in designated accessible areas.
 Wheelchair accessible seating can be found near both north and south side entrances of the Greek Theatre.

-If attendees require accommodation for effective communication (ASL interpreting/CART captioning, alternative media formats, etc.) or information about campus mobility access features in order to fully participate in this event, please contact Charles Williams, Assistant Director of Undergraduate Student Services, at email@example.com with as much advance notice as possible.
+If attendees require accommodation for effective communication (ASL interpreting/CART captioning, alternative media formats, etc.) or information about campus mobility access features in order to fully participate in this event, please contact Ashley Vera, at email@example.com with as much advance notice as possible.